Buy Now, Die Later

-Buy Now, Die Later (formerly Death and Senses) is a 2015 Filipino horror anthology film directed by Randolph Longjas starring Vhong Navarro, Alex Gonzaga, Rayver Cruz, John Lapus, Lotlot de Leon, TJ Trinidad and Janine Gutierrez.
+Buy Now, Die Later (formerly Death and Senses) is a 2015 Filipino comedy horror anthology film directed by Randolph Longjas starring Vhong Navarro, Alex Gonzaga, Rayver Cruz, John Lapus, Lotlot de Leon, TJ Trinidad and Janine Gutierrez.
 It is an official entry to the 2015 Metro Manila Film Festival.

 The film is about a compendium of five interrelated stories brought together by the proprietor of a curio shop selling unusual items.
-Santi (portrayed by TJ Trinidad), who says the role is "kind of demonic".
 Each of the character's story is weaved around the five senses – sense of sight, hearing, smell, touch and taste.

 The film's official trailer was released on December 4, 2015.

 Plot

 "Masid" (Sight)

 The story starts with Odie, a photojournalist.
-He is a desperate vlogger who wants to be as famous as his father, who was a renowned photographer.
+He is a desperate blogger who wants to be as famous as his father, who was a renowned photographer.
 After failing to get the controversial picture of a congressman and his mistress Natasha, his boss gives him an ultimatum that if he fails to submit a picture, he will be fired.

 He confides his problem to his best friend Ato, who is a successful owner of a restaurant.
 Odie walks by himself and comes across an antique shop he had never seen before.
 He goes in and is greeted by Santi, the eccentric owner of the antique shop.
 Odie's attention is caught when he sees a portrait of a beautiful woman which he recognized was the work of his late father.
 He offers him a camera that will solve all of his problems, but in return, he has to sign a contract that states: